Axion induced SUSY breaking and focus point gaugino mediation: Cosmology of the axion multiplet

-In order for the abundance of the dark radiation to satisfy the experimental constraint, $\Delta N_{\rm eff} < 0.6$~\cite{Ade:2015xua}, the saxion mass is required to be about five times larger than the gravitino mass.
-When the initial saxion abundance is fine-tuned, so that the LSP abundance is suppressed without the R parity violation, the saxion is a subdominant component of the universe when it decays.
+In order for the abundance of the dark radiation to satisfy the experimental constraint, $\Delta N_{\rm eff} < 0.3$~\cite{Planck:2018vyg}, the saxion mass is required to be about six times larger than the gravitino mass.
+When the initial saxion abundance is fine-tuned, so that the LSP abundance is suppressed without the $R$ parity violation, the saxion is a subdominant component of the universe when it decays.
 The abundance of the axion produced from the decay of the saxion is negligibly small.
+Alternatively, it may be possible to suppress the initial saxion abundance by the adiabatic suppression mechanism~\cite{Linde:1996cx, Nakayama:2011zy, Nakayama:2012mf} without the fine-tuning.
+In this case, an effectively smaller cut-off scale than $\mpl$ for a coupling between the inflaton field and $\mathcal{A}$ in the K{\"a}hler potential is introduced.

 With the decay constant of $f_a \sim \mpl$, the axion abundance produced by the initial misalignment angle~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah} exceeds the observed dark matter abundance, if the initial angle is larger than $O(10^{-4})$.
 We assume that the initial angle is fine-tuned to be small by the anthropic principle.
 Note that the axion abundance much smaller than the observed one requires extra fine-tuning in the initial angle.
 Thus we expect that the axion abundance is comparable to the observed dark matter abundance.
-Axion dark matter with the decay constant of $O(\mpl)$ can be detected by proposed experiments~\cite{Budker:2013hfa}.
+Axion dark matter with a decay constant of $O(\mpl)$ can be detected by proposed experiments~\cite{Budker:2013hfa}.